Pie chart | Urbi Pro | Urbi Documentation

 • Number of objects: to count the number of values in a group or range.

-• Numeric attributes: to count the total, mean, minimum, or maximum value of this attribute within each group using aggregation functions.
+• Numeric attributes: to count the value of this attribute within each group using aggregation functions: total, mean, minimum, maximum value, median, and percentile.

-• A pie chart is suitable for displaying a small number of aggregation attribute values, e.g. for the top 5.
-If there are more attributes and some of them take up a small part of the pie, they will be displayed on the chart as narrow slices that are difficult to see on the widget.
+• A pie chart is suitable for displaying a small number of aggregation attribute values, e.g. for the top 5 values.
+If there are more attributes and some of them take up a small part of the pie, they will be displayed on the chart as narrow slices that are difficult to see in the widget.

 • To see percentages, when creating a widget or editing it, select the Values in percentage checkbox.